 One more thing I want to mention.
 In the developer world, things are pretty casual.
 And that's a little different when you're interacting with the opposite sex.
 Sometimes I don't want to hang out alone with them.
 We'll go out to lunch together, and I will try to stay away from situations where we're one-on-one, I would rather it be a team thing.

 DC: Do you have any advice for women entering the tech field?

 Aspen: My number one thing would be if you like doing design that's totally fine and awesome and you should go for it.
-But if you don't, be aware that you're going to get pushed into those roles and don't let yourself.
+But if you don't, be aware that you're going to get pushed into those roles and you'll need to advocate for yourself.
 Be ready to think about what you want to work on for the back end, and then advocate for yourself early on and grab those tasks before they get snatched away from you and you get pushed to the front end.
-That was the dynamic I saw in group project after group project.

 Juliana: I come into a project and I automatically start bossing people around, which is natural because I come from a project management background.
 I read Sheryl Sandberg's Lean In, the holy grail for all career women.
 She noticed that no matter how high up you are, women tend to sit in the back and not push forward their ideas.
 She says don't be scared, walk up to that table, because you belong there as much as anybody else.

 Aspen: Another thing for female students, in particular, is come up with a strategy for negotiating your salary in advance.
 Know that you're not just going to accept and say thank you right away.
 You have to negotiate your salary, and I know that's something that can be very unnatural for a lot of women.